xyuae/react-project-quality-indicator/README.md

 - 8/20- 8/27: Improve form content and function
  	- form two way function binding
 	- load and update data using api using componentDidMount and callback
+    - use highcharts api to present status data